 The pro to having close-set, front-facing eyes?
 The central field of vision where both eyes intersect, which helps with details and depth perception.
-Where humans have this advantage, dogs do not.
+Where humans have a large amount of this binocular vision, dogs do not.

 Can Dogs See in the Dark?

 If we’re comparing dog night vision to human night vision, then yes.
-Even though they have fewer cones than we do (remember, that’s what helps us see color), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.
+Even though they have fewer cones than we do (remember, that’s why dogs are color blind), dogs have more rods, which help with the skills above: high sensitivity to motion and great vision during dawn and dusk.